videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-blueprint-automation/readme.md

-# Tutorial: One-click deploy policy blueprints using Conditional Access APIs
+# Tutorial: One-click deploy conditional access policies to large number of branch offices and subsidiaries

 Intent: As an IT admin, I want to be able to easily deploy conditional access policies to large number of branch offices and subsidiaries.